kristianlm/chicken-gochan/readme.md

 `chan`, the `fail-flag` can be used as a "broadcast" mechanism. `fail-flag` cannot be `#f` as that would indicate a successful message transaction.

+Closing an already closed channel will results in its `fail-flag` being updated.

     [procedure] (gochan-after duration/ms)